Bed, Bath & Beyond dips in 4th quarter

 Ahold Delhaize CEO gives 4 reasons why ‘stores still matter’

-Something significant this way comes, Dick Boer, Ahold Delhaize CEO, shared in a speech during the Zaandam, Netherland-based retailer’s Annual General Meeting on Wednesday.
-The pace of change has accelerated significantly over the past seven years he’s served as CEO and the role of retail is changing thanks to the influence of digital.
+Companies that can set themselves apart in a crowded landscape will be able to stay ahead, Ahold Delhaize CEO Dick Boer, said during a speech during the Zaandam, Netherland-based retailer’s annual general meeting.
+The pace of change has accelerated significantly during the seven years he’s served as CEO, and the role of retail is changing thanks to the influence of digital, Boer said.

-But that doesn’t mean retail is going away, he said.
+But that doesn’t mean retail is going away.
 Boer outlined four points of differentiation key to the success of each of Ahold Delhaize’s banners.
-Each banner delivers on an “inspiring” shopping experience; each banner leverages an expertise in fresh and healthy to benefit the shopper; each banner utilizes online and digital tools to win through personalization; and each banner maintains a leading position in terms of technology and implementing innovation.
+The outgoing CEO said that each of Ahold Delhaize’s banners delivers on shopping experience, uses its expertise in fresh and healthy to benefit the shopper, uses online and digital personalization tools and maintains a leading position in terms of technology and implementing innovation.

 Regarding the promise of fresh and healthy, Ahold Delhaize is the only retailer with a goal of having half of all own-brand sales originate from better-for-you products by 2020, Boer said.
 “We are also making our existing own brands healthier.
 For example, Stop & Shop, Giant/Martin’s and Peapod reduced the sugar content in their own-brand products by almost 1 million pounds last year.”